dei79/node-azure-deploy/README.md

 Angular.js into an Azure WebSite.
 The module relies on the Git based deployment of Azure WebSite and can easily used also for other services with a git backend.

+In addition this module supports deployment of files into an Azure Storage account which is often used as backend for static web sites.

 ## Installation

 The module will be integrated in the project structure via node package manager.
 The following command installs and